specific information on osteoporosis associated with pregnancy

 - Finally do a whole body stretch from top to toe.

 Repeat steps 1 to 6 three times.

-Now, let your whole body feel so heavy that it is sinking into the bed.
+Now let your whole body feel so heavy that it is sinking into the bed.
 Let your mind float away.
-After you have practised your relaxation, always get up slowly so that you do not feel dizzy.
+After you have practiced your relaxation, always get up slowly so that you do not feel dizzy.
 Do some slow wake-up stretches and sit for a minute.